DecioXXIV/DecioXXIV/README.md

 👨‍💻 In this repository you will find:
   - Some projects related to the Web-Based Information Systems course, attended in 2021-22.
   - Projects related to the Explainable AI, addressed from 2022.
-  - Exercises & Experiments on famous Artificial Intelligence Algorithms, related to the Artificial Intelligence course, attended in 2022-23.
+  - Exercises & Experiments on well-known Artificial Intelligence Algorithms, related to the Artificial Intelligence course, attended in 2022-23.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=DecioXXIV&layout=compact&hide=jupyter%20notebook)](https://github.com/DecioXXIV/github-readme-stats)